 Regular trains from London’s King’s Cross station to both Edinburgh and Glasgow will get you to Scotland in about four to five hours.
 This a relatively quick option, but can be quite expensive, owing to the lack of competition for the state.

 Regular bus services are operated between London’s Victoria Cross Coach Station and Edinburgh, although the journey is about 9 hours long.
 Long-distance buses are usually the cheapest method of getting to Scotland, with affordable services like the Slow Coach, which runs between Youth Hostels all over Britain and goes as far as Edinburgh.
 Taking the night trip by bus is a good idea.
-You should be able to sleep fairly comfortably, and it is a pretty drive along the English country in the wee hours of the morning.
-Most coaches also have an in-built toilets and washroom for your convenience.
+You should be able to sleep fairly comfortably, and it is a pretty drive along the English countryside in the wee hours of the morning.
+Most coaches also have an in-built toilet and washroom for your convenience.

 Scotland has a pretty good road network, and driving from London to Edinburgh should take you between 9 and 10 hours … a long but scenic and enjoyable ride (so long as the rain gods don’t smile upon you…) The highways leading up to the Scottish border are the A1 route, the M1 and the M6.

-How to Travel within United Kingdom:
+How to Travel within the United Kingdom:

-Accommodation and Food in United Kingdom:
+Accommodation and Food in the United Kingdom:

 There are hostels starting at about 10 GBP a night and also amazing hotels that keep your comfort in mind.
 You can also pick up a satiating sandwich or any fast food in between 1-5 pounds.
-The super markets are found in plenty and due to its long history of colonization, United Kingdon has adapted various cuisines that are available here in abundance.
+The supermarkets are found in plenty and due to its long history of colonization, United Kingdon has adapted various cuisines that are available here in abundance.

-Major Sightseeing Spots in United Kingdom
+Sightseeing in the United Kingdom

-A heady and inimitable blend of modernity, culture, tradition and technology - London is the mother of all tourist paradises.
+A heady and inimitable blend of modernity, culture, tradition, and technology - London is the mother of all tourist paradises.
 From the Tower of London to Buckingham Palace, from the bustle of Soho to the classy casinos of Mayfair, from St Paul’s Cathedral to the Millennium Dome, from feeding the pigeons at Trafalgar Square to browsing through the British Museum - London is a city that has something for everybody, no matter what your interest.

 Westminster with its architectural maze will arrest you with an overwhelming sense of history.
 Within a radius of about a mile, you will find the most celebrated and famous monuments in the world.
-Here, you can stroll along Buckingham Palace - magnificent home of the royal family- a must see is the Changing of Guards ceremony.
+Here, you can stroll along Buckingham Palace - magnificent home of the royal family- a must-see is the Changing of Guards ceremony.
 Tourists flock in hordes to witness this parade, so be sure to arrive early to get a bird’s eye view.
 The stately Houses of Parliament present an imposing vision.
 It is here that London’s trademark Big Ben is situated.
-A little known fact is that the Big Ben is actually a 13-ton bell housed in the Clock Tower and not the tower itself!
+A little known fact is that Big Ben is actually a 13-ton bell housed in the Clock Tower and not the tower itself!

-England’s Barcelona Manchesteris, the uncrowned capital of the north and a city embracing change like few others in Europe.
+England’s Barcelona Manchester is the uncrowned capital of the north and a city embracing change like few others in Europe.
 Renowned for fine-arts, modern architecture and unstoppable night-time activities

 A Testament to Manchester’s modernity is the remarkable life on show at street level, from the trendy bars and boutiques of the bohemian Northern Quarter to the loud-and-proud attitude of the Gay Village and the chic, self-possessed stylings of the Castlefield area.
 Spend enough time here and you too will be infected with the palpable confidence of a city that knows it’s onto a good thing.